Multi-Agent Reinforcement Learning for V2X Resource Allocation: Disentangling MARL Challenges Through Benchmarking: Experiment Setup

 \emph{SIG} is a considerably more complex task compared with \emph{NFIG}, involving a longer time horizon (multiple time steps rather than a single time step), fast fading, and diverse positional data.
 To investigate how these factors affect learning difficulty, we conduct ablation experiments on \emph{SIG}.

 \paragraph{SIG Single Location with No Fast Fading (SL\_NFF)} We train and test in the \emph{SIG} environment using a single positional data sample, similar to \emph{NFIG}, and without fast fading.
 Comparing \emph{NFIG} and \emph{SIG SL\_NFF} evaluates the impact of multiple time steps within an episode versus a single time step.
-In general, the impact of multiple time steps is influenced by two factors: the CAM size $N_c$ and the time horizon $T$, which are set of $6\times 1060$ bytes and $100$, respectively, in this paper.
+In general, the impact of multiple time steps is influenced by two factors: the CAM size $N_c$ and the time horizon $T$, which are set to $6\times 1060$ bytes and $100$, respectively, in this paper.
 Since the queue is typically exhausted within the first 20 time steps under a reasonable policy, we reduce the time horizon to 50 ms to accelerate training, while the learned policies remain valid for the full 100 ms horizon.

 \paragraph{SIG Single Location with Fast Fading (SL\_FF)} Based on \emph{SIG SL\_NFF}, we introduce fast fading to the wireless channels, adding stochasticity to state transitions.
-For the \emph{SIG SL\_FF} tasks, we further evaluate the ability of different algorithms to handle large action spaces by varying the number of agents, with \(L\in\{4,8,16\}\).
+For the \emph{SIG SL\_FF} tasks, we further evaluate the ability of different algorithms to handle the large action space by varying the number of simultaneously interacting agents, with \(L\in\{4,8,16\}\).

 \paragraph{SIG Multiple Locations (ML)} We use training dataset of 15,000 or 60,000 diverse positional samples along with a testing dataset of nine representative topologies, as described in Section VI.A.
 This setting corresponds to the standard \emph{SIG} task outlined in Section IV.B, referred to as \emph{SIG ML}.
 The comparison between \emph{SIG SL\_FF} and \emph{SIG ML} highlights the difficulty of learning a policy that can handle a large number of varying topologies and generalize to unseen ones.